-Students transferring to St. Catherine University or to the University of St. Thomas should meet with an admissions counselor to identify what courses transfer into the selected University and what additional courses are needed to complete the school's liberal arts requirements.
+The St. Thomas School of Social Work welcomes and values transfer students into its BSW program.
+Students transferring into the University of St. Thomas should meet with an admissions counselor to identify what courses will transfer and what additional courses are needed to complete the school's core requirements.

-Specific transfer guidesheets for the Bachelor of Social Work program have been developed for the following schools:
+Specific community college course plans for the Bachelor of Social Work program have been developed for the following schools:

 - Anoka Ramsey Community College